MaryamAsgarinezhad/obsidian/Linux/API Services.md

 When a web server like Nginx or Uvicorn is installed and configured on a system, it transforms the hardware into a host capable of handling web requests.
 This process involves several key steps and components that work together to manage the incoming traffic, process requests, and serve responses.
 Here's an overview of how this transformation occurs:

+### 1. **Installation and Configuration**

+- **Software Installation**: The first step is installing the web server software on the system.
+This could be Nginx, a high-performance HTTP server and reverse proxy, or Uvicorn, an ASGI server for Python applications, typically used with frameworks like FastAPI or Starlette.

+- **Configuration**: After installation, the web server is configured.
+This involves setting up configuration files that dictate how the server should handle different types of requests.
+Configurations may include ==defining listening ports, server blocks or virtual hosts, security settings (like SSL/TLS for HTTPS), routing rules, static resource locations, and more.==

 -  `["uvicorn", "main:app", "--host", "0.0.0.0", "--port", "80", "--reload"]`: This command will run the Uvicorn ASGI server to serve the FastAPI application named `app` from the `main` module.
 Here's what each part does:
     - `"uvicorn"`: Specifies the command to run, which is the Uvicorn ASGI server.
     - `"main:app"`: Specifies the module and the object to run.
 In this case, it runs the `app` object from the `main` module.